 A Black Mother in America Wears All White: Year One

 Binahkaye Joy is a mother of three and a fertility juju priestess.
 She supports mothers and women in activating their wildest mothering dreams.
 Binahkaye lives in Washington, DC with her family.
 She is available for in-person and virtual workshops, speaking engagements, and private sessions.
-For booking and programming information send inquiries to email@example.com.
+For bookings, writing and performance commissions, and programming information send inquiries to email@example.com.